DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P06/10017/README.md

 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it finds the tower of hanoi for the given numbers of moves.
+This program is written in C++ and it finds the tower of hanoi for the given numbers of moves.

 ### Files